-The Research and Instructional Services department is available to answer in-depth questions, support research, attend clinical rounds, and instruct users on use of finding aids.
+The Reference Services department is available to answer in-depth questions, support research, co-author systematic reviews, attend clinical rounds, and instruct users.
 The chat button located on the home page allows for assistance no matter where users are located.
-Research and Instructional services can be provided in-person and virtually.
+Reference Services are available in-person and virtually.

-In addition to the thousands of full-text articles and textbooks available online, the library can request materials from libraries all around the world.
+In addition to the thousands of full-text articles and textbooks available, the library can request materials from libraries all around the world.
 Subject guides for specific topics and specialties provide in-depth independent study and guidance.